Walking in the park at Kedleston Hall

 Long and short walks

 The long and short walks form part of Robert Adam's pleasure ground and were designed for the entertainment of ladies, with a winding path dotted with temples and follies.
+This year we're putting the finishing touches to the landscaping around the Hermitage which was restored last year.

 In spring, the walks boast a magnificent carpet of bluebells and white wood anemone, as well as views to the back of the house and across the parkland.